Komodo/komodo-website/src/pages/blog/2014-02/new-website-launched.html.md

 So why [DocPad]?
 Why not [Jekyll] or one of the huge variety of other [static site generators][generators] out there?
-Well first off I don't want to undersell the "competition", they all bring their own unique twist to the table, but Komodo being largely written in JavaScript we liked the idea of a [NodeJS] powered static site generator.
+Well first off I don't want to undersell the "competition", they all bring their own unique twist to the table, but since the Komodo code base uses a lot of JavaScript we liked the idea of a [NodeJS] powered static site generator.
 Aside from that simple fact; [Benjamin Lupton][balupton], the creator of [DocPad], has done an amazing job in making [DocPad] an incredibly versatile tool that can be easily modeled to ones preferences.
 Prefer to use [ResText] rather than [Markdown] for your blogs?
 [No problem][restextPlugin]!